Applying rounding amounts when working with different currencies

 To handle rounding amounts within the tolerance settings

 If the rounding amount falls within the tolerance specified in the Appln.
-Rounding Precision field, the system retrieves the relevant data in the Bank Account Reconciliation.
-When a Payment Application Proposal is applied:
+Rounding Precision field, the system retrieves the relevant data in the Bank Acc.
+Reconciliation.
+When a payment application proposal is applied:

 • If the difference is within the rounding tolerance, Continia Banking treats it as a rounding adjustment and posts it to the designated rounding G/L account.